-We have granted to the underwriters an option to purchase up to additional shares of Class A common stock from us to cover overallotments, exercisable at any time until 30 days after the date of this prospectus.
+We have granted to the underwriters an option to purchase up to 1,200,000 additional shares of Class A common stock, exercisable at any time until 30 days after the date of this prospectus.
+We intend to use the net proceeds from any issuance and sale of such shares of Class A common stock pursuant to the underwriters' option to acquire an equivalent number of outstanding Post-Merger Repay Units owned by CC Payment Holdings, L.L.C. for cash.